mega6453/SeeTestCloudAPI/README.md

 OR

-// Use below method to print all the devices Location,DeviceName,DeviceOS,OSVersion,CurrentStatus and UDID details in the console. client.PrintAllDevicesImportantInformation();
+// Use below method to print all the device's Location,DeviceName,DeviceOS,OSVersion,CurrentStatus,DeviceID and UDID details in the console. client.PrintAllDevicesImportantInformation();
 ```
 Use the Device ID in the Device specific methods.
 ```
-e.g. int DeviceID = 12345;
+e.g.
 client.ReserveDevice(DeviceID, "2020-07-13-16-30-00", "2020-07-13-16-30-00", "2020-07-13-16-50-00"); // Will Reserve the device and will return the response as string.
 ```